ssvassiliev/Basics_of_Computers/_episodes/01-Introduction.md

 - And perhaps some basic task to get them thinking about problem solving, like using a spreadsheet to calculate their weighted average or a mail merge or something
 Collapse

+### feedback 2024
+- maybe explain more "safe mode"
+- wsl - how to setup linux account account to be the same as windows
+- timing was good, skipped only "Choosing Hardware components"

 Web Pages:
 https://ssvassiliev.github.io/Basics_of_Computers/